opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/retrieve_administrative_divisions.rst

 Referentials
 ------------

-When using the 'World' level, the administrative level choice (between 1 and 7) must be chosen.
-The administrative levels for each country currently available in the processor are listed below.
-Note that when a real country is chosen, the administrative level choice is an explicit label.
+When a real country is chosen, the administrative levels corresponding to that country are explicitely written.
+However, when using the 'World' country, an administrative level between 1 and 7 must be chosen.
+Please refer to the table below to have an idea of what the administrative levels are for each country currently available in the processor.

+.. admonition:: Note
+   :class: note

-Please also note that the default 'World' country is a special choice: the processor will try to get back the divisions for the given level (between 1 and 7) without being limited to any country, which can be irrelevant in some cases since administrative divisions are not homogenized across countries.
-Typically, the french "cantons" will be at level 4 whereas swiss "kantons" will be at level 2.
+   When using the 'World' country, the processor will try to retrieve the divisions corresponding to the chosen level (between 1 and 7).
+The results can however be irrelevant in some cases since administrative divisions are not homogenized across countries (e.g. the french "cantons" will be at level 4 whereas swiss "kantons" will be at level 2).

 .. list-table::
   :header-rows: 1